Red Hat Lightspeed via the Hybrid Cloud Console - Evaluate and remediate CVEs.

 Some of these are conventional systems.
 If you were to click the ‘Immutable (OSTree)` tab there would be additional systems.

-In the upper right of the page you will see a Business risk
+In the upper right of the page you will see a Business risk and a Status.
+In the screenshot above they are shown as Not defined and Not reviewed respectively.

-You may see a different Business risk or Status than Not defined or Not reviewed .
+You may see a different Business risk or Status than Not defined or Not reviewed.
 That is ok.

 |

-is intended for you to be able to define a risk that is specific to your business - this CVE is tagged with a severity of moderate, but if you have a workload that is deeply affected by this vulnerability, then this may be a more critical issue for you.
+Business risk is intended for you to be able to define a risk that is specific to your business - this CVE is tagged with a severity of moderate, but if you have a workload that is deeply affected by this vulnerability, then this may be a more critical issue for you.

 -